sufianjaved/HomeWork/README.md

 constant: This package contains Constant Class

-**Installation**
+**Installation and Tests Execution**

-Open the project in an IDEA of your choice.
-Run the following command in Terminal and build the project.
+Open the project in an IDE of your choice.
+Run the following command in Terminal and build the project and execute tests as well.
 It will automatically download all the required dependencies.

 `$ mvn clean install`

-If the build is successful.
-All the required dependencies are installed successfully.
-But if the build fails, make sure to to resolve all the issues in order to execute tests successfully.
-Make sure that config.properties path in Property Reader class is set according to your Operating System Environment.

-**Execute Tests**

-Run the following command in Terminal to execute tests.

-`$ mvn clean verify`

 **Test Report**